laras126/simple-sassy-starter/README.md

 ### Install Sass

-1. Open Terminal (Command + Spacebar, then type "ter", select Terminal).
+1. Open Terminal (to find terminal: Hold down Command, hit Spacebar, let go of Command, type "ter", select Terminal).
-2. Type `sudo gem install sass`, press Enter, type your password, hit enter again.
+2. Type `sudo gem install sass`, press Enter, type your password, press enter again.
-3. Type `sudo gem install compass` and same as above.
-4. Go get a snack.
+3. Go get a snack.

 Seriously, that's it!
 Except these things rarely work the first time...

 If you are having trouble, copy and paste your error into our good friend Google.
 You might also take a read through [these installation instructions](http://sass-lang.com/install).

-Note that you can totally use an app like [Codekit](http://incident57.com/codekit/) or [Hammer](http://hammerformac.com/), but I think this is a good opportunity to get your hands dirty in the command line.
+Note that you can totally use an app like [Codekit](http://incident57.com/codekit/) or [Hammer](http://hammerformac.com/), but I think this is an excellent opportunity to get your hands dirty in the command line.
 Make things hard for yourself - it will pay off in the long run, I promise!

-#### Not sure if you have Sass and Compass already installed?
+#### Not sure if you have Sass already installed?

-Test by typing in ```sass -v``` then ```compass -v```.
-If you get a ```-bash``` error, then you don't.
-If you get something like ```Sass 3.4.0 (Selective Steve)```, proceed to the next section!
+Test by typing in terminal ```sass -v```.
+If you get a ```-bash``` error, then you don't have it installed.
+If you get something like ```Sass 3.4.22 (Selective Steve)```, proceed to the next section!

 ## Getting Started

 ### Compiling

 1. `cd` into the 'simple-sassy-starter' directory.
-If you are storing the folder on your desktop, copy and paste this line instead: `cd ~/Desktop/simple-sassy-starter` and press Enter.
+If you are storing the folder on your desktop, you could copy and paste this line instead: `cd ~/Desktop/simple-sassy-starter` and press Enter.
 Exciting, right?
-2. Type `compass watch` and press Enter.
+2. Type `sass --watch scss:css` and press Enter. `scss` refers to the directory we keep Sass in, `css` is the directory for our compiled styles.
 3. More exciting!
-You should see something like this `>>> Compass is watching for changes.
+You should see something like this `>>> Sass is watching for changes.
 Press Ctrl-C to Stop.`

 ### About These Files

 Omg there are so many!
-WTF?!
 Why can't I just write everything in style.css like I used to?

 Take it from me, the power of Sass lies in _partials_.
 A partial is a baby Sass file that starts with an underscore and is included in the main stylesheet.
 You know how your stylesheets before got to be, like, 1,500 lines long?
 Partials are a way to separate out that code into sections, and encourage you to write more reusable and ["modular"](http://en.wikipedia.org/wiki/Modular_design) (hello, buzzword) code.